TO-autonomy/CARLA-vehicle-simulation/README.md

 ## CARLA vehicle simulation

-This guide provides instructions for setting up and running the CARLA vehicle simulator to generate synthetic data.
-The simulation software mimics NuScenes' vehicle configuration, which utilises six cameras and a LiDAR sensor.
+This guide provides instructions for setting up and running a vehicle simulation in the CARLA simulator to generate synthetic sensor data.
+The simulation software records sensor information for six cameras and a LiDAR sensor.
+The sensors are positioned to mimic NuScenes dataset sensor setup.

 ## System Requirements

 The CARLA simulation was tested with a high-end workstation.
 However, the recommended system specification for the CARLA simulator should also work for running the vehicle simulation.
-Lower system requirements could work in a limited capacity, but the simulation's stability and effectiveness are unknown.
+Lower system requirements could work in a limited capacity, but the simulation's stability and effectiveness are unknown. **NB!
+The system was developed for Linux, particularly Ubuntu 20.04 version.
+Windows or other OS systems are expected to cause issues during setup or simulation.**

 ### Tested System Specification
 - **Operating System:** Ubuntu 20.04.1 LTS (Linux Kernel 5.15.0-134-generic)